 Now published: The Discovery of a Visual System - The HoneybeeIn May 2019, I published my latest book The Discovery of a Visual System - The Honeybee.

-The hard-back version is expensive, but the online version coming later will be cheap for students.
+The hard-back version is expensive, but the online version is available.

 My book on the Prahu is available online in Bahasa Indonesia.
 If you are a known specialist in that area; apply to me through my email address email@example.com.